xtuml/bridgepoint/doc-bridgepoint/review-minutes/9836_referential_dnt_rvm.md

 <pre>

-    Num Type  Who  Section  Comment
-_ - 01  minor *    *        General discussion on combining attributes semantics
+    Num Type  Who  Section  Comment x - 01  minor *    *        General discussion on combining attributes semantics
                             - concatenate descriptions (with line break between)
-                            - take union of identifiers the attributres are participating in
+                            - take union of identifiers the attributes are participating in
                             - prefix name? base name? reference mode? don't know
-_ - 02  minor CS   *        It is legal to combine attributes from different
+x - 02  minor CS   *        It is legal to combine attributes from different
                             identifiers
-_ - 03  minor KB   2        Clarify DEI v.
+x - 03  minor KB   2        Clarify DEI v.
 SR in the list
-_ - 04  minor LS   3        Levi asks why not just delete the base attribute and use
+x - 04  minor LS   3        Levi asks why not just delete the base attribute and use
                             the ref as ID?
 Keith notes that this is a simple model, but if more attributes are reffering to that base attribute, all of the formalization instances must be carried over to the attribute to be combined with.
-_ - 05  minor CS   3        "executable UML method" -> "Shlaer-Mellor method"
+x - 05  minor CS   3        "executable UML method" -> "Shlaer-Mellor method"
-_ - 06  minor CS   4.1.4    Change order to say type first then identifier
+x - 06  minor CS   4.1.4    Change order to say type first then identifier
-_ - 07  minor LS   4.1      Please number the bulleted list
+x - 07  minor LS   4.1      Please number the bulleted list
-_ - 08  minor LS   5        Add a section to test existing behavior related to
+x - 08  minor LS   5        Add a section to test existing behavior related to
                             combining attributes that are referred to as part of other formalizations
-_ - 09  minor CS   6.1      typo "govern" -> "governing"
+x - 09  minor CS   6.1      typo "govern" -> "governing"
-_ - 10  minor CS   6.2      spelling error
+x - 10  minor CS   6.2      spelling error
-_ - 11  minor CS   6.2      strike last sentence
+x - 11  minor CS   6.2      strike last sentence

 </pre>